 Windows search not working or unavailable: A problem that can be simply resolved

-The increasing number of customers speak about the Windows search not functioning properly.
-The search in Start Menu is a thing that all Windows 7/8/10 customers apply while completing daily tasks on their devices.
+An increasing number of customers speak about the Windows search not functioning properly.
+The search in Start Menu is a thing that all Windows 7/8/10/11 customers apply while completing daily tasks on their devices.
 An unexpected failure of this beneficial instrument can be a headache.
-You can no longer locate apps, files, or even more crucial utilities as part of your daily routine.
-Nevertheless, the trouble can be repaired quite fast, and there is no requirement to apply costly apps for that.
-The tutorial rendered in the remainder of the article also has 2020 Update for problematic Bing search upon Windows update.
+You can no longer locate apps, files, or even more essential utilities as part of your daily routine.
+Nevertheless, the trouble can be repaired quickly, and there is no requirement to apply costly apps.
+The tutorial rendered in the remainder of the article also has a 2020 Update for problematic Bing search upon Windows update.

-In case Windows Start Menu Search gives no results and comes up blank as you submit the query into the search field, then it is crucial to undertake the measures right away.
-Even though in some instances rebooting the PC might resolve the issue, the trouble can be more complex in the system or be associated with Windows Updates from Microsoft, for instance, interconnection with the Bing search in 2020.
+If Windows Start Menu Search gives no results and comes up blank as you submit the query into the search field, then it is crucial to undertake the measures immediately.
+Even though, in some instances, rebooting the PC might resolve the issue, the trouble can be more complex in the system or be associated with Windows Updates from Microsoft, for instance, interconnection with the Bing search in 2022.
 By the way, search issues are as typical as Windows sound issues, hence, there is no reason to be worried about.

 To activate the search in Windows 10, you should inspect several services and parameters on your PC.
 We have elaborated a step-by-step tutorial on how to repair Windows 10 Search not working.
 The solutions you can try are set forth below.